 Lybrate.com has a nexus of the most experienced Ophthalmologists in India.
-You will find Ophthalmologists with more than 30 years of experience on Lybrate.com.
+You will find Ophthalmologists with more than 32 years of experience on Lybrate.com.
 You can find Ophthalmologists online in Delhi and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. R.K.
 Bhandari

 Treatment of Squint

 Reduced Vision Treatment

 Visual Field Testing